Lab 18: Dimensionality Reduction#

 Compare your answers to (2) with the principal component visualization.
 Briefly (3-4 sentences) describe what you observe.
 (Note that in the PC visualization plot, red means high positive dependence, blue means high negative dependence, and grey means little dependence.)

-// Write your answer here
+Write your answers for Part A here

-C. Compare with t-distributed Stochastic Neighbor Embedding (t-SNE)#
+B. Compare with t-distributed Stochastic Neighbor Embedding (t-SNE)#

 Here we compare the projection of the digits dataset in the first two PCs with the t-SNE projection.